JAMES M. BELDEN, LTJG, USNR

 Date of death: October 31, 1941

-James is listed on the "Interrupted Voyage" page for Youngster year.
+James is listed in the 1936 Lucky Bag on the "Interrupted Voyage" page for Youngster year

 Lt.
 Cmdr.
 Edwards, who had been in the emergency cabin, soon arrived in his bathrobe and told Yeoman 3rd Class Dennis H. Howard, to try and pick up the contact on the port quarter, and told Lt. j.g.
 James M. Belden, USNR, the officer-of-the-deck, to "come left."
 Howard immediately began "pinging" with the sound machine to pick up the contact.
 Edwards then told Belden that he was going below to get dressed.
 Appleton heard someone call down to the wardroom to summon Lt.
 Benjamin Ghetzler, the executive officer.
 Belden, writing up the radio report, asked Appleton for the time.
 Looking at the bridge clock, he responded: "0549."
 Tex Edwards left the bridge, and Belden stepped toward the helmsman, most likely to give him the order to swing Reuben James to port.
 It was an order, however, that he would not give.